 Apparently discontinued.
 Reportedly based on Foxpro for Windows 2,6a

-"Gedcom" refers variously to a method, protocol, standard, file format specification or computer data file that allows different family tree software programs to exchange genealogy data with each other.
+"Gedcom" refers variously to a method, protocol, standard, file format specification or physical computer data file that allows different family tree software programs to exchange genealogy data with each other.
+GEDCOM is an abbreviation for "GEneological Data COMmunications" and is the name given to a standard file format for genealogical information specified by the Church of Jesus Christ of Latter Day Saints (LDS) ("Mormons") for transmitting or transferring genealogical from one computer system or program to another.
 A gedcom data file contains the various genealogy data about individuals such as birth, death, burial, marriage and notes.
-It is a "flat" data file in plain text format, as contrasted with the hierarchtical internal format used within the programs, but is structured in a manner that it communicates the individual's relationships to parents, siblings, spouse(s) and his/her own children.
-The gedcom is generated from one family tree software program ("exported"), sent to another computer and read into another ("imported").
-The programming protocol for the gedcom ("standard") was originally developed by the LDS Church which is still the authoritative source for the specification, but it may have been slightly enhanced by individual software developers.
+It is a "flat" data file in plain text format, as contrasted with the hierarchtical internal format used within the programs, but is structured in a manner that it maintains an individual's relationships to parents, siblings, spouse(s) and his/her own children.
+The gedcom is generated from one family tree software program ("exported"), sent to another computer and read into another ("imported") family tree program where it reconstructs the hierarchital family tree relationships and adds them to its own database.
+The programming protocol for the gedcom ("standard") was originally developed by the LDS Church which is still the authoritative source for the specification, the last version being 5.5.

-The gedcom standard is not precise in all aspects and certain aspects may have been interpreted differently by different developers.
+The gedcom standard is not precise in all aspects and certain aspects may have been interpreted differently by different developers who may also attempt to "enhance" it to suit themselves.
+Generally, though, gedcom files are interchangeable amoung offerings of the various vendors.
 Program glitches may also arise.
 PAF3, for example, FAILS to write notes into a gedcom if the text block does not include at least one line that starts in the first column.
 So, the user is warned to verify that the gedcom contains what he/she thinks it should.

 As of 2012, there may be some movement among various affected communities to develop an updated standard.
 That will be a subject to be monitored.